Patriarchate: History

-Roman Catholic Church
+Catholic Church

-Within the Catholic Church, six patriarchs lead the Eastern Catholic Churches sui iuris.
-These include the heads of the Coptic Catholic Church (Patriarchate of Alexandria), the Maronite Church, the Melkite Greek Catholic Church, the Syriac Catholic Church (each using the title Patriarch of Antioch), the Chaldean Catholic Church (Patriarchate of Baghdad), and the Armenian Catholic Church (Patriarchate of Cilicia).
+Within the Catholic Church, six of the Eastern Catholic Churches sui iuris are led by a patriarch.
+These are the heads of the Coptic Catholic Church (Patriarchate of Alexandria), the Maronite Church, the Melkite Greek Catholic Church, the Syriac Catholic Church (each using the title Patriarch of Antioch), the Chaldean Catholic Church (Patriarchate of Baghdad) and the Armenian Catholic Church (Patriarchate of Cilicia).
+All the eastern patriarchates are "equal in ... dignity", regardless of their antiquity.

 The Pope, as Bishop of Rome and Supreme Pontiff, leads the Latin Church and holds supreme authority over the entire Catholic Church.
-While Pope Francis reinstated the historical title "Patriarch of the West" in 2024, it had been officially dropped by Pope Benedict XVI in 2006 and is not commonly used to describe the Pope’s role within the Latin Church.
+While Pope Francis reinstated the historical title "Patriarch of the West" in 2024, it had been officially dropped by Pope Benedict XVI in 2006 and is not commonly used to describe the Pope's role within the Latin Church.

-There are also four Major Archbishops, each heading an Eastern Catholic Church sui iuris without a patriarchal title.
-These include the Ukrainian Greek Catholic, Syro-Malabar, Syro-Malankara, and Romanian Greek Catholic Churches.
-Though they rank just below patriarchs in precedence, Major Archbishops hold similar authority within their Churches.
-A key procedural difference is that patriarchs request ecclesiastica communio (ecclesiastical communion) from the Pope following their election and enthronement, while a Major Archbishop’s election requires papal confirmation before enthronement.
+There are also four major archbishops, each heading an Eastern Catholic church sui iuris without a patriarchal title, namely the Ukrainian Greek Catholic, Syro-Malabar, Syro-Malankara and Romanian Greek Catholic churches.
+Although they rank just below patriarchs in precedence, major archbishops hold similar authority within their churches.
+A key procedural difference is that patriarchs request ecclesiastica communio (ecclesiastical communion) from the Pope following their election and enthronement, while a major archbishop's election requires papal confirmation before enthronement.

-In the Latin Church, there are four titular patriarchates—historical archdioceses where the archbishop holds the honorary title of patriarch.
+In the Latin Church, there are four titular patriarchates, i.e. historical archdioceses where the archbishop holds the honorary title of patriarch.
 This title grants ceremonial precedence but no jurisdiction beyond the archdiocese (except in the case of Jerusalem, which retains territorial jurisdiction).
-These are the Latin Patriarchate of Jerusalem, the Patriarchate of Lisbon, the Patriarchate of Venice, and the Patriarchate of the East Indies.
+These are the Latin Patriarchate of Jerusalem, the Patriarchate of Lisbon, the Patriarchate of Venice and the Patriarchate of the East Indies.